sous-chefs/redisio/README.md

 ### Role File Examples

-#### Install redis and setup an instance with default settings on default port, and start the service through a role file
+#### Install redis and set up an instance with default settings on default port, and start the service through a role file

 ```ruby
 run_list *%w[